-Or you use the Masters > Dekink Masters Script from the Mekkablue collection of Glyphs Scripts.
-The way you do that is as follows: you go to the Master where you think the proportions are best, select the middle point, and run the script from the Scripts menu.
-It will then find the corresponding constellation in all other masters, and push the middle point to the same relative position between the other two as in the visible master.
+Or you use the Masters > Dekink Masters script from the Mekkablue collection of Glyphs Scripts.
+The way you do that is as follows: you go to the master where you think the proportions are best, select one of the three points, and run the script from the Scripts menu.
+The script will find the corresponding constellation in all other masters, and push the corresponding point to the same relative position relative to the other two as in the visible master.
+All point triplets should have the same proportions now.
 Phew, sounds super-complicated, but it is not that difficult.
 Take a look at this short video and judge for yourself.

 Now, ye all go forth and make your masters compatible!